-With the growth of IoT and evolution of technology, ehealth has also encompassed wearables, big data, and artificial intelligence.
-This expansion of IoT made possible to create ehealth technologies that are transforming the way people can monitor their health.
+This expansion of IoT made it possible to create ehealth technologies that are transforming the way people can monitor their health.
+So, there is not only one approach for understanding ehealth, but many applications that show how it works.

 Why is IoT important for ehealth?

 IoT in the ehealth industry allows different parties to receive crucial information from patients and act upon that.
 Patients can receive information or alerts from smart medical devices in their phones that remind them of exercising, taking medication, or setting an appointment with the doctor when there are signs of illness.
-IoT healthcare devices make the patients commit more with their health since they feel they are in control of the situation.
+IoT healthcare devices are possible thanks to healthcare development services, and this is what makes the patients commit more with their health since they feel they are in control of the situation.